Vega Chart Component

 The Stack Group column places data sets on top of each other if they are the same type.
 In this example, the dtAvailabePets and dtReservedPets data is stacked on top of each other.

 Preview your module in Express View.
 The Vega Chart displays the two data sets as a bar graph.
-Each bar is split into two colors, each color represents the dtAvailabePets and dtReservedPets values.
+Each bar is split into two colors, representing the dtAvailabePets and dtReservedPets values.

 Structure of a Vega Chart Component's Data